omernomer/Projects/README.md

 - [Thesis 1](https://github.com/omernomer/Projects/tree/main/Python%20Thesis%201) is a Python script for a scientific paper that I published.
 - [QUAD](https://github.com/omernomer/Projects/tree/main/QUAD) an educational social network website that I developed as a final year project for university.
 - [Markdown Previewer](https://github.com/omernomer/Projects/tree/main/markdown-previewer) and [Quotes Randomizer](https://github.com/omernomer/Projects/tree/main/quote-randomizer) are simple React projects which are a part of FreeCodeCamp's Front End Development Libraries Certificate.
+- [Old Websites](https://github.com/omernomer/Projects/tree/main/Old%20Websites) a list of websites that I have created.